Introduction

 Arise and shine Zion

-For the Jews, Jerusalem was something more than their capital.
-It embodied the Nation and its institutions, its people, and in particular, the abiding presence of God.
+For the people of Israel, Jerusalem was something more than their capital; it embodied the Nation and its institutions, its people, and in particular, the abiding presence of God.
 The temple in Jerusalem was the place where God revealed his glorious presence.

 In prophecy, Jerusalem was often called Zion.
 Zion was originally the name of the hill on which the citadel stood, or even possibly the name of the fortress itself.
 In any case, when the prophets spoke of the future of Jerusalem they often used the title Zion.
 With the destruction of both the Northern and Southern kingdoms, Jerusalem lay in ruins.
 This ruin represented the state of the nation and the people.
 So, the prophets spoke of a coming time when Zion would again be great - blessed and at peace.
-During the time of the restoration of Israel, when many Jews returned from Babylon, there was a limited restoration of the national and religious life of Israel.
-Yet, it is clear that the fulfillment of the prophets words is something beyond the restoration of Israeli society.
+During the time of the restoration of Israel, when many Jews returned from Babylon, there was a limited restoration of the national and religious life.
+Yet, it is clear that the fulfillment of the prophets words is something beyond the restoration of the state of Israel.

 In Jesus and in his church, there is another level of fulfillment for Zion.
 Jesus himself represents the city and its people.
 He is faithful Israel and upon him God's blessing is bestowed.
-In Jesus, the church shares the status of the new Zion and thus, the appropriate blessings.
+In Jesus, the church shares the status of the new Zion and thus, the right to appropriate its blessings.
 We now bear the name of "my delight", "spouse", "daughter of Zion", "holy people", "redeemed", "sought after", and "city no longer deserted."
-And yet on another level, we look to the day when all God's people will be gathered together in the heavenly assembly, the heavenly Zion, blessed in the presence of the Lord.
+Also, on another level, we look to the day when all of God's people will be gathered together in the heavenly assembly, in the heavenly Zion, blessed in the presence of the Lord.

 Discussion